Gemel Smith

-Gemel Smith (born April 16, 1994) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
+Gemel Smith (born April 16, 1994) is a Canadian professional ice hockey forward who is currently playing for the Grizzlys Wolfsburg of the Deutsche Eishockey Liga.
 He most recently played for the Bridgeport Islanders of the American Hockey League (AHL).
-He has previously played in the National Hockey League (NHL) with the Dallas Stars, who selected him 104th overall in the 2012 NHL Entry Draft, as well as the Boston Bruins, Detroit Red Wings, and Tampa Bay Lightning.
+He has previously played in the National Hockey League (NHL) with the Dallas Stars, who selected him 104th overall in the 2012 NHL entry draft, as well as the Boston Bruins, Detroit Red Wings, and Tampa Bay Lightning.

 Playing career

 Smith first played midget hockey with the Markham Majors before playing with the North York Rangers of the Greater Toronto Major Midget Hockey League before he was selected 120th overall in the Ontario Hockey League's 2010 OHL Priority Selection by the Owen Sound Attack.
 In his first major junior season in 2010–11 with the Attack he finished with 16 points in 66 games.

 After completing his OHL career with the London Knights, he was signed by the Dallas Stars to a three-year, entry-level contract on May 31, 2014.
 He made his professional debut in the following 2014–15 season, after he was assigned by the Stars to their AHL affiliate, the Texas Stars.
 In 68 games with Texas, Smith contributed with 10 goals and 27 points in 68 games as a rookie.

 In the 2016–17 season, with a rash of injuries suffered in Dallas, Smith received his first recall to the NHL on October 22, 2016.
 He made his NHL debut with the Stars that night, skating on the fourth-line in a 3–0 loss to the Columbus Blue Jackets.
 In his seventh game with the Stars, Smith scored his first two NHL goals in a 4–3 overtime loss to the Chicago Blackhawks on November 6, 2016.

 On July 11, 2017, the Stars re-signed Smith to a one-year, two-way contract worth $650,000.
 In his first full season with the club, Smith recorded six goals and 11 points in 46 games, often finding himself as a healthy scratch.

 On August 3, 2018, the Stars re-signed Smith to a one-year, $720,000 contract extension.
 During the 2018–19 season, on December 6, Smith was claimed on waivers by the Boston Bruins.
 Smith appeared in three games with Boston before he was re-assigned to Boston's AHL affiliate, the Providence Bruins, upon clearing waivers on December 19, 2018.
 In playing out his contract in Providence, Smith was an offensive presence, contributing 40 points in 47 games.

 As an impending restricted free agent, Smith was not tendered a qualifying offer by the Bruins, releasing him as an unrestricted free agent on June 25, 2019.
 He signed a one-year, two-way contract with the Tampa Bay Lightning on July 8, 2019.